-• Transit Capital Maintenance: To address transit capital maintenance needs, Plan Bay Area investments will fund all bus, rail car and ferry vehicle replacements and 76% of other high-priority investment needs, such as rehabilitation of tracks, bridges and train control systems.
-An assessment of projected needs and revenues for MTC's Transit Capital Priorities (TCP) Program demonstrates that if programming for transit capital replacement and rehabilitation projects, including projects funded through the Core Capacity Challenge Grant Program, is constrained to match projected Federal Transit Administration formula funds from FY 2014-15 through FY 2029-30, needs in the middle of this period starting in FY2017-2018 will exceed revenues, when expenditures on major vehicle replacement projects for BART, Caltrain, and SFMTA, and other Core Capacity projects peak.
-In anticipation of these peak needs and to smooth out cash flow during this 16-year period, the Commission has already established an approach of creating reserves in years when revenues exceed high-priority needs to help address the shortfalls in years when peak needs exceed revenues.
-The Commission will also explore financing strategies to use future transit capital revenues to help meet near-term needs if necessary.
-In addition, the Commission has directed additional STP funds to supplement FTA formula programs to support future major fleet replacements, fixed-guideway rehabilitation and other high-scoring capital needs and to support implementation of Transit Sustainability Project (TSP) projects.
-The funding plans for the TCP and Core Capacity programs anticipate that future STP or other regional funds will continue to be used to support transit capital replacement and rehabilitation projects.
+• Transit Capital Maintenance: To address transit capital maintenance needs, Plan Bay Area 2040 investments will be able to fully address the operating needs for transit at current service levels as well as fund 100 percent of vehicle replacements and most other essential transit capital rehabilitation and maintenance needs over the Plan period.
+As noted in the 2017 TIP, an assessment of projected needs and revenues for MTC's Transit Capital Priorities (TCP) Program demonstrates that if programming for transit capital replacement and rehabilitation projects, including projects funded through the Core Capacity Challenge Grant Program, is constrained to match projected Federal Transit Administration formula funds from FY 2014-15 through FY 2029-30, needs in the middle of this period starting in FY2017-2018 will exceed revenues, when expenditures on major vehicle replacement projects for BART, Caltrain, and SFMTA, and other Core Capacity projects peak.
+A significant portion of the capital investment need identified in the previous 2017 TIP has been satisfied by a large regional investment in the Bay Area